Quantum Miss-in-the-Middle Attack: Conclusion

-In this paper, we apply Simon's algorithm to the miss-in-the-middle technique and propose a quantum algorithm for finding impossible differentials for general block ciphers.
-Our algorithm does not require quantum queries to the block cipher, and need only polynomial qubits and universal gates.
-We proved that, as long as the traditional miss-in-the-middle attack works for the block cipher, the proposed quantum algorithm will work as well.
-Compared with traditional miss-in-the-middle technique, the quantum version of miss-in-the-middle technique proposed in this paper is less affected by the increase in the number of rounds.
+In this paper, we apply quantum algorithms to the miss-in-the-middle technique and propose a quantum algorithm for finding impossible differentials of general block ciphers.
+Our algorithm does not require any quantum or classical query to the encryption oracle of the block cipher, and the amount of qubits and universal quantum gates required for executing the algorithm is polynomial.